-At December 31, 2007, approximately \$1,106,000 of oil and gas properties related to the Company's Belize properties are excluded from amortization as they relate to non-producing properties.
-In addition, approximately \$34,540,000 of non-producing leasehold costs resulting from the Company's acquisition of West Texas Permian properties are excluded from amortization at December 31, 2007.
-Approximately \$1,632,000 of non-producing leasehold costs related to the Company's Southern Louisiana assets was also excluded from amortization at December 31, 2007.
-At December 31, 2006, approximately \$1,459,000 of non-producing leasehold costs related to the Company's Louisiana assets was excluded from amortization.
+At December 31, 2008, approximately \$2,175,000 of oil and gas properties related to the Company's Belize properties is excluded from amortization as it relates to non-producing properties.
+In addition, approximately \$12,592,000 of non-producing leasehold costs resulting from the Company's acquisition of West Texas Permian properties and \$6,255,000 of non-producing leasehold costs related to the Company's Bakken properties are excluded from amortization at December 31, 2008.
+Approximately \$1,521,000 of non-producing leasehold costs related to the Company's Southern Louisiana assets was also excluded from amortization.
+At December 31, 2007, approximately \$37,278,000 of non-producing leasehold costs was not subject to amortization.